Demystifying the Legal Status of Hemp Based CBD

 Is Hemp Based CBD Legal?

-The sale of hemp based CBD products is still illegal according to federal law.
+The sale of hemp-based CBD products is still illegal according to federal law.
 Those American-based companies who claim they can sell their products nationwide are misleading their customers.
 In an interview with Forbes Magazine in late 2017, DEA son Rusty Payne stated, in reference to CBD, “It’s not legal.
 It’s just not.”
 This quote still rings true in late 2018.

 However, Payne continued, this time referring to parents treating sick children with CBD, “I cannot blame these people for what they’re doing … Are they breaking the law?
 Yes, they are.
 Are we going to break (a parent’s) door down?
 Absolutely not.”
-It’s reassuring that the federal government isn’t out to prosecute families who treat their sick children with hemp based CBD.
+It’s reassuring that the federal government isn’t out to prosecute families who treat their sick children with hemp-based CBD.
 However, the back and forth concerning the substance’s legal standing adds to the overall confusion of the situation.

 Perhaps hearing the DEA’s lenient standings on the matter, the FDA finally moved on CBD in late June 2018 by approving the drug Epidiolex.
 This represents the first-ever non-synthesized cannabis drug approved for on a national scale for use in the United States.
 Obviously, the approval of Epidiolex starkly contradicts the Schedule 1 Drug standing of cannabis.
 It does this by sanctifying the use of a plant-based compound in CBD.
-Many hope this movement is a harbinger of things to come concerning hemp based CBD legalization efforts.
+Many hope this movement is a harbinger of things to come concerning hemp-based CBD legalization efforts.

 The 2018 Farm Bill and the Future of Hemp in the U.S.

-The hemp based CBD market presents perhaps the strongest case for federal cannabis legalization to date.
-Conclusively, in an ever-changing landscape of regulation and legalization, it is almost impossible to understand the legal status of a product like hemp based CBD.
+The hemp-based CBD market presents perhaps the strongest case for federal cannabis legalization to date.
+Conclusively, in an ever-changing landscape of regulation and legalization, it is almost impossible to understand the legal status of a product like hemp-based CBD.
 Unfortunately, medical patients are the ones who have the real cause for concern.
-This concern has primarily to do with consistent access to dependable hemp based CBD medicines.
+This concern has primarily to do with consistent access to dependable hemp-based CBD medicines.
+Moving forward, consumers should be sure that hemp-based CBD comes from a licensed producer.
+Ideally, this practice will safeguard against impure products.
+In the meantime, many hopes rest in such legislation as the 2018 Farm Bill.

 Leave A Comment